jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

       Then add `<activeProfile>jboss-developer-repository</activeProfile>` to the `<activeProfiles>` section of the file.

-_Note: Regardless of the method you choose to configure your Maven settings, you must also delete the existing `${user.home}/.m2/repository/`._
+_Note:_ Regardless of the method you choose to configure your Maven settings, you should also delete the existing `${user.home}/.m2/repository/`.

 ### Configure Maven on OpenShift

 If your quickstart needs a Maven repository other than the standard repository configured on OpenShift, you can use the following procedure to configure Maven.

-_Note: The following substitution variables are used in these instructions:_
+_Note:_ The following substitution variables are used in these instructions:

 * `CURRENT_PATH` is the path where you execute the commands.
 For example `home/jsmith/my-apps`.
 * `YOUR_APP_NAME` is your application name.
 For example `helloworld`.